Hallur20/SystemIntegrationMiniProject3/README.md

 ## Introduction

-The Food Information Encyclopedia is now also selling food.
-This is managed by a legacy java spring system.
-We are however tasked with implementing a feedback service for collecting and storing user feedback.
+The Food Information Encyclopedia is where you can find information about all kinds of foode.
+This is managed by a java spring system.
+Out task is to implement a feedback service for collecting and storing user feedback about the services that we provide.

 ## Overview